 What happens when someone says, "You don't know??"
 You can frankly answer, "No, I don't know.
 I am not a professor.
 I am not an instructor.
-I am a coach.
+I am a course coach.
 I am helping you to learn.
 I want to help you to grow spiritually.
 I want to encourage you to have spiritual fruit.
-I'm just like you and we are learning together, and we are serving God together.
+But I didn't come to say, 'Oh, you bad Russians, listen to this smart Ukrainian.'
+No, I'm just like you and we are learning , and we are serving God together.
 I'm sorry I don't have a good answer for your question."
 That's honest.
 And if it is a valid, important question, you can assure them that you will try to find the answer before the next seminar.